 Photoshop is intended for heavy image manipulation.
 If you want to modify your picture more than deleting a dust spec on the sensor e.g., Photoshop is the weapon of choice.
-You want to retouch yourself into a picture, making you sitting besides the President of the United States ?
+You want to retouch yourself into a picture, making you sitting next to your favourite rockstar?
 Photoshop is the way to go.

 That’s it.
 Goodbye !